The Great History Freeze

 How You Can Help

-To make a contribution, you can donate online through our website, or mail a check to: Pasadena Museum of History, Attn: The Great History Freeze, 470 W. Walnut Street, Pasadena CA 91103.
-You can also call us at 626.577.1660, ext.
-11 to make a donation over the phone.
+If you would like to support the collection, you can donate online through our website, or mail a check to: Pasadena Museum of History, 470 W. Walnut Street, Pasadena CA 91103.